hberndl70/edx-gen/README_DEV.md

 In this document, we will use the first, i.e. course > section > subsection > unit > component.
 This matches what users see in the user interface.
 However, the python script will generate a .tar.gz file that uses the second.

-Sections are usually named as 'Week 1'.
-'Week 2', etc.

 # Writing .md Files